Maximum likelihood estimation of the Tweedie index parameter \(p\).

 a list of parameters for controlling the fitting process;

-see glm.control
+see glm.control and glm.

-The default is to use the maximum number of iterations maxit
+The default is to use the maximum number of iterations maxit and the

-setting as given in glm.control
+trace setting as given in glm.control,

-to ensure a smoother plot
+but to set epsilon to 1e-09 to ensure a smoother plot

 plot the points on the plot where the

-(log-) likelihood is computed for the given values of p
+(log-) likelihood is computed for the given values of p;

 defaults to the same value as do.plot